 The more powerful 177hp 2.0-litre diesel is a little faster but has the same 2,000kg towing limit as the smaller diesel when fitted with a manual gearbox.

-The X-Trail’s raised driving position gives you a good view out over the road ahead.
+The Nissan X-Trail’s raised driving position gives you a good view out over the road ahead.
 Unfortunately, its thick rear pillars (where the doors meet the roof) limit rear visibility.

-Thankfully, all but entry-level Visia models come with front and rear parking sensors.
+Thankfully, all but entry-level Visia cars come with front and rear parking sensors.
 Mid-range N-Vision versions and above come with a handy 360-degree camera system too, which displays a bird’s-eye view of your car and its surroundings on the central infotainment screen.
 It makes it easier to avoid kerbing your wheels than sticking your head out the window.
 Top-spec Tekna versions even come with an automatic parking system that’ll steer for you into both bay and parallel parking spaces – all you have to do is accelerate and brake while the car twiddles the steering wheel itself.

-The X-Trail’s soft suspension helps it take rutted roads in its stride.
+The Nissan X-Trail’s soft suspension helps it take rutted roads in its stride.
 It’s just as comfortable around town as it is on the motorway and only starts to wallow slightly if you hit a particularly monstrous pothole.
 Top spec models have 19-inch alloy wheels that look great but send jolts through the cabin over smaller bumps – you’re better off sticking to the smaller 17 or 18-inch wheels and saving some cash.

 You’ll hear a more wind noise on the motorway than in a Skoda Kodiaq but the X-Trail’s a touch quieter than the likes of the Kia Sorento or Hyundai Santa Fe.
 Its light controls help make long journeys pretty stress-free, too.